emanuelemichielin/VAE/README.md

 The tools can be generalized to any single or multi-channel time series data, but most of the IO functionality of this module at the moment only applies to (private) data from a UCB Pyle group R&D detector called PD2.

+It is highly recommended that this be run on a system with a GPU and multiple CPUs.

 ### installation

 To install and use these tools, from the top level directory do the following in the command line: